Men’s Fall Silent Retreat (September 27-October 1, 2023)

 Why a silent retreat ministry?

 Jesus modeled for us the importance of retreating in order to be alone with the Father.
 The Psalms give us examples of prayers offered while men were alone, seeking the face of God.

 What is a silent retreat?

 A silent retreat is an extended time in which an individual seeks to be alone with the Lord to listen and be transformed by His Word and Spirit.
 At a specific place for a specific amount of time, a person retreats (stops) from their everyday routine and relationships to meditate (listen) on God’s Holy Word and then do what His Word says (follow).
 The purpose of a silent retreat is to STOP!
 LISTEN!
 FOLLOW!
-This is the theme of each person’s retreat.

 What is the need for a silent retreat?